Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Part II calculates your allowable credit.
 Here's where most errors occur.

-Lines 1–3: Qualifying expenses.
-Enter your total qualified adoption expenses per child.
-For special needs adoptions, skip to line 3 — the IRS instructs you to enter the maximum credit amount regardless of actual expenses.
-For all other domestic adoptions, enter actual expenses paid.
+Credit computation.
+Enter qualified adoption expenses and apply the form's credit limit.
+For special needs adoptions, the IRS allows the maximum credit amount regardless of actual expenses, subject to any prior credit claimed for the same child.
+For all other domestic adoptions, enter actual expenses paid under the domestic timing rules.
 For international adoptions, expenses can only be entered for the finalization year and prior years (all claimed in the finalization year).

 Timing rules matter enormously here.
 For domestic non-special-needs adoptions: